-News editor Robert Keren writes stories about the remarkable lives of students, faculty, staff, and alumni.
-With pen and camera he has covered the chemistry professor who turns vegetable oil into biodiesel, the student EMTs, a class in "turbo German," and what transpires at the Snow Bowl in summer.
+News editor Robert Keren writes stories and takes photographs describing the remarkable lives of students, faculty, staff, and alumni.
+He has reported on the chemistry professor who turns vegetable oil into biodiesel, the students who work as campus EMTs, and what goes on at the Snow Bowl over the summer.
 (Hint: It’s a Mountain of Work.)
 He also covers lectures, panels, and campus events for print and Web.

-Born in New York City, Robert grew up working as a vendor at Madison Square Garden and Shea Stadium.
-After graduating from Hamilton College, he worked for 11 years as a newspaper reporter and photographer in Massachusetts and New Hampshire before making the shift to college communications.
+Born in New York City, Robert grew up working as a vendor at Madison Square Garden and Shea Stadium. ("Hey, hot dog here!")
+After graduating from Hamilton College, he was a newspaper reporter and photographer in Massachusetts and New Hampshire for 11 years before making the shift to college communications.